margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Spirit, the Ego, never dreams, understands all

-"Spirit is the Ego which never dreams, but understands all things; which never errs, and is ever conscious; which never believes, but knows; whichi s never born and never dies.
+"Spirit is the Ego which never dreams, but understands all things; which never errs, and is ever conscious; which never believes, but knows; which is never born and never dies.
 Spiritual man is the likeness of this Ego."

 * knowing the human need, discernment